JanBaumgart/Jan_MADE/README.md

-# Correlation between Covid-19 vaccination rate in various school types and regions in Schleswig-Holstein, Germany
+# Correlation between the Covid-19 vaccination rate in various school types and regions in Schleswig-Holstein, Germany

 ## description of the project